orientechnologies/orientdb-docs/src/sql/SQL-Match.md

 ```

-**IMPORTANT**: When using MATCH statemet in OrientDB Studio Graph panel you have to use $elements or $pathElements as return type, to let the Graph panel render the matched patterns correctly
+**IMPORTANT**: When using MATCH statement in OrientDB Studio Graph panel you have to use $elements or $pathElements as return type, to let the Graph panel render the matched patterns correctly

 ### Arrow notation